AlertaDengue/PySUS/docs/source/tutorials.rst

 Working with SINASC databases
 =============================
 SINASC is the national registry of live births.
-With PySUS, You can download SINASC tables directly and have them as dataframes to integrate in your analysis.
+With PySUS, You can download SINASC tables directly and have them as dataframes to integrate in your analysis. `See this notebook. <https://github.com/AlertaDengue/PySUS/blob/master/pysus/Notebooks/Analyzing%20SINASC%20Data.ipynb>`_

 Working with SINAN files